 Security Contacts in NetReg register or claim network assets.
-Network assets include subnets as defined by the network group, IP addresses, subdomains, off-site hostnames, devices and and restricted data applications.
+Network assets include subnets as defined by the network group, IP addresses, subdomains, off-site hostnames, devices and and protected data applications.

 As defined by NOS, either IPv4 or IPv6.
 NOS allocates subnets.
 Security Contacts claim subnets (also known as CIDR blocks) for the purpose of obtaining security notices involving those IP addresses.